Colombia Entry Requirements

 Required Vaccinations

-• Yellow Fever – only if arriving from Brazil, Angola, Uganda or other endemic countries
+• Yellow Fever, only if arriving from Angola, Brazil, Democratic Republic of Congo, or Uganda

 Recommended Vaccinations